Adjustable life insurance

 Key takeaways

-• Adjustable life insurance allows for changes to the death benefit, the cost and frequency of premiums, and cash value of your policy
+• Adjustable life insurance, also known as universal life insurance, allows you to change the death benefit, cost and frequency of premiums, and cash value on your policy.

-• The cash value can be used as an investment account, but earnings are lower than more traditional investments
+• Any cash value associated with the policy can be used as an investment account, but earnings are lower than more traditional investments, like a 401(k) plan or IRA.

-• Adjustable life insurance can be a good choice for joint policyholders, parents of children with special needs, and individuals who have maxed out other investment options
+• Adjustable life insurance can be a good choice for joint policyholders, parents of children with special needs, and high-net-worth individuals who have maxed out other investment options.

 What is adjustable life insurance?

 Adjustable life insurance is a permanent life insurance policy that offers lifetime coverage and a cash value account.
-It also has premiums and coverage amounts that can be changed.
+What makes adjustable life insurance unique among types of permanent life insurance is that it also has premiums and coverage amounts that can be changed.

 There are three key elements you can change in an adjustable life insurance policy:

-1. Cash value.
-You can increase the cash value of the policy by increasing your premium payments and decrease the cash amount by using it to pay premiums or withdrawing funds.
+• Cash value.
+You can increase the cash value of the policy by increasing your premium payments — and you can decrease the cash value by using it to pay premiums or withdrawing funds.

-There are some limitations to how much you can adjust your policy.
-For example, your insurer sets a minimum premium payment to comply with IRS tax regulations, which outline the requirements for your policy to qualify as a life insurance contract.
+• On the other hand, there are some limitations to how much you can adjust your policy.
+For example, your insurer sets a minimum premium payment to comply with IRS tax regulations.
 [1]

 How does the cash value of an adjustable life insurance policy work?

 The cash value in a life insurance policy works as a tax-deferred savings account that can earn a small amount of interest.
-Part of your monthly or annual premium payments goes toward the cash value of the policy.
+This account is different from the death benefit.
+Part of your monthly or annual premium payments goes toward the cash value of the policy, so the cash value will grow over time as you make more payments and the account accumulates interest.

-Your cash value growth changes based on the financial performance of your insurer’s portfolio.
+Your cash value growth also changes based on the financial performance of your insurer’s portfolio.

 The cash value of an adjustable life insurance policy can be used in multiple ways:

-Depending on which type of policy you have, you’re may not be guaranteed to earn interest.
+Depending on which type of policy you have, the cash value account may not be guaranteed to earn interest.

 • Universal life policies will have a guaranteed minimum rate above 0%.